Austria · tool

 Dietary notes

-Traditional Viennese cuisine is quite meat-heavy, with dishes like Wiener Schnitzel and Tafelspitz being central.
-However, vegetarian and vegan options are increasingly available, especially in more modern restaurants and cafes, and many places can accommodate gluten-free requests with advance notice.
+Traditional Viennese cuisine is quite meat-heavy, with Schnitzel and Tafelspitz being central dishes.
+However, vegetarian and vegan options are increasingly available, especially in cafes and newer restaurants, though they may require specific searching.

 Local etiquette